The Maven Hotel - Kachina Southwestern Grill

 Toro Latin Kitchen + Lounge

-Chef and prolific restaurateur Richard Sandoval (Tomayo, La Sandia and Avon-based Maya) introduces a progressive and eclectic wave of global flavors at Toro Latin Kitchen + Lounge, the newest dining destination inside Cherry Creeks classy Hotel Clio.
+Chef and prolific restaurateur Richard Sandoval introduces a progressive and eclectic wave of global flavors at Toro Latin Kitchen + Lounge, a dining destination inside Cherry Creeks classy Hotel Clio.
 Sandoval’s menu, absent culinary guardrails, latches on to ingredients from Brazil, Argentina, Asia, Japan, Venezuela and, of course, Mexico, the result of which is a melting pot of vivacious flavors that dazzle on the plate.
 Contemporary banquettes and dark-wood tables share space with hand-painted bull murals (“toro” means “bull” in Spanish), private tequila lockers and a dedicated ceviche bar from which dishes like the aji amarillo ceviche with hamachi, mango and cucumber, emerge.
 A large, open-air patio, softly lit with strands of white lights and decked out with swanky lounge furniture, is a hotspot for happy hour.
 Get the smoked swordfish dip and pair it with a mercado margarita with jalapeño-infused tequila, passion fruit and hibiscus-rosemary foam.

 Tamayo